 The authors also point out that excess calcium might increase blood coagulation and lead to “stiffness” in the arterial wall.

-But What About Strong Bones?
+But What About Taking Calcium Supplements for Strong Bones?

 Although we have been repeatedly told that calcium supplements will be good for bones, if one really looks at the research, and there is an amazing amount of it, you will discover that the data demonstrating that calcium can be helpful in preventing fractures are exceptionally weak.
 Over the years more than 140 studies have examined the effects of calcium on fracture risk.
 About one third suggest benefit.
 Over half show no reduced risk.
 The rest were inconclusive.